Skin nontumor

 Board review style answer #2

-A. Early stages of mycosis fungoides have histologic overlap with pigmented purpuric dermatoses.
-Fibrinoid necrosis of the vessel wall is a feature of cutaneous vasculitis and should not be present in pigmented purpuric dermatoses.
-Hyperplasia of endothelial cells and an increase in superficial vessels are seen in stasis dermatitis which should be considered in differential diagnosis.
-Clinical presentation is commonly used to distinguish multiple variants of pigmented purpuric dermatoses.
+B. Early stages of mycosis fungoides may have histologic overlap with pigmented purpuric dermatoses.
+Answer C is incorrect because fibrinoid necrosis of the vessel wall is a feature of cutaneous vasculitis and should not be present in pigmented purpuric dermatoses.
+Answer D is incorrect because hyperplasia of endothelial cells and an increase in superficial vessels are seen in stasis dermatitis, which should be considered in the differential diagnosis.
+Answer A is incorrect because IgA depositions are seen in the dermal vessels of IgA and lupus vasculitis.
+PPD is not an immune complex mediated disease.

 Comment Here